neobeach/core/README.md

       IndexController.js <-- Contains all Index/Home handlers for the Web controller (Optional) middlewares/           <-- Contains all application Middlewares  (Optional, Technically you can store them everywhere but we do recommend creating a folder for it)
-    RequestLogger.js     <-- This file exports a simple Express middleware (Optional) routers/               <-- Contains all application Routers (Optional, Technically you can store them everywhere but we do recommend creating a folder for it)
+    RequestLogger.js     <-- This file exports a simple Express middleware (Optional) models/                <-- Contains all application Sequelize ORM Models (Optional) User.js              <-- Contains the User model for the Sequelize ORM (Example) routers/               <-- Contains all application Routers (Optional, Technically you can store them everywhere but we do recommend creating a folder for it)
     Api.js               <-- Contains all Api routes and references Controllers to handle a specific sub-path (Optional) Web.js               <-- Contains all Web routes and references Controllers to handle a specific sub-path (Optional)